Bourg-Saint-Pierre

 Bourg-Saint-Pierre ([buʁ sɛ̃ pjɛʁ]; Lo Bôrg) is a municipality in the district of Entremont in the canton of Valais in Switzerland.
 Bourg-Saint-Pierre is the highest inhabited locality of the valley and the last village when ascending the Great Saint Bernard Pass.

 History

 Bourg-Saint-Pierre is first mentioned in 1125 as Burgus Sancti Petri.
 In medieval times, it was a stage on the Via Francigena.
-A 1693 map of the Valais reffers to Bourg-Saint-Pierre as "S Pierre".
+A 1693 map of the Valais refers to Bourg-Saint-Pierre as "S Pierre".
 A 1799 map of the Helvetic Republic shows the town as "Saint Petersburg".

 Geography

 Bourg-Saint-Pierre has an area, As of 2011, of 90.2 km2.
 Of this area, 29.1% is used for agricultural purposes, while 6.8% is forested.
 Of the rest of the land, 0.6% is settled (buildings or roads) and 63.5% is unproductive land.

 The municipality is located on the Italian border.
 It consists of the village of Bourg-Saint-Pierre and the Hospice du Grand Saint-Bernard in the Great St Bernard Pass.

 The village of Bourg-Saint-Pierre lies at the foot of the Grand Combin.